-The boot image for the Versal ACAP is called a PDI, which is a Xilinx file format processed by the PLM as part of the Versal ACAP boot process or partial configuration process.
+The boot image for Versal devices is called a PDI, which is an AMD file format processed by the PLM as part of the boot process or partial configuration process.
 The PDI data is specific to the design requirements.
-The Versal ACAP boot image typically involves binaries used to boot and configure the platform, these binaries can include: bootloader, firmware, hardware configuration data, OS and user applications.
+The boot image for Versal devices typically involves binaries used to boot and configure the platform, these binaries can include: bootloader, firmware, hardware configuration data, OS and user applications.
 Examples include adaptable engine (PL) configuration file, PLM image, TF-A, U-Boot, Linux kernels, rootfs, device tree, and standalone or RTOS applications.

 A PDI file is a collection of images, where an image consists of one or more partitions.
 A partition can include:

-- CDO file consisting of a list of commands executed in sequence
+- CDO files consisting of a list of commands executed in sequence

 - Loadable data ( for example, APU/RPU ELFs or data)